naka-lab/Serket/docs/modules/gmm.md

 ```

 `gmm.GMM` is a module for unsupervised classification based on a Gaussian mixture model.
-It calculates the probabilities that each data is classified into each class and the means of the distribution, and sends them to the connected modules.
+It computes the probabilities that each data is classified into each class and the means of the distribution, and sends them to the connected modules.

 ### Parameters